rthomas67/thingiverse_add_dl_all_script_generator/README.md

 # Known Issues
 * Thingiverse page needs to be reloaded, after switching to the /files view, to make the "D/L All Script" button show up.
-TODO: Find a way to watch for a switch to the /files view.
+  * FIXED: Changed previous method of waiting for the files list to show up to make the button in the main script, to binding a handler function to the content container div that remakes the button whenever there is a switch to the /files view.
+    * Note: This also requires matching/running the userscript on the thing page even if the /files url suffix is missing.
 * The jquery-ui icons references in the css are relative to the source of the css resource, but that gets messed up because the css is loaded in the userscript context.
-There is a section of the script that uses some experimental (limited browser support) features to modify the stylesheet to make the "X" in the jquery-ui dialog close button show up.
-If this breaks the script in a browser that doesn't support those features, it can be removed.
+  * FIXED: There is a section of the script that uses some experimental (limited browser support) features to modify the stylesheet to make the "X" in the jquery-ui dialog close button show up.
+    * ALERT: If this breaks the script in a browser that doesn't support those features, it can be removed.
 Tested only in Google Chrome on Windows - v 96.0.4664.110.